KEY POINTS

 The notice of revocation said “all services must be terminated” by Aug.
 6, 2026, “and any new enrollments are prohibited.”

-The document listed citations going back to Jan.
-22, 2025, addressing the campus’ “chronic, ongoing noncompliance with applicable rules, statutes or requirements.”
+The notice listed citations going back to Jan.
+22, 2025, addressing the Springville campus’ “chronic, ongoing noncompliance with applicable rules, statutes or requirements.”
+Thoman-Black was asked why it took the department so long to revoke the license.

-The school has 15 days to request an administrative hearing with the Utah Department of Health and Human Services if it disagrees with the revocation.
+If it disagrees with the revocation, the school has 15 days to request an administrative hearing with the Utah Department of Health and Human Services.
+“If they file it, ... it will go through the process of an administrative law judge review and hearing,” said Thoman-Black.

 Join the Conversation